paulrenenichols/alva/_docs/phase-plans/09-phase-9-docker-compose-local-dev-plan.md

 ## Next Steps

 After Phase 9 completion:
-- Move to Phase 10: AWS Staging Deployment
+- Move to Phase 10: Separate Admin and Web User Tables
 - Use production docker-compose.yml as reference for staging/production deployments
 - Continue using docker-compose.dev.yml for all local development